sdiehl/wiwinwlh/tutorial.md

 Some deep results in algebraic topology about the homology groups of topological spaces turn out stated very concisely as the relationships between functors and natural isomorphisms of these four categories!

+Which seaways into some of the most exciting work in computer science at the moment, [Homotopy Type Theory](http://hottheory.files.wordpress.com/2013/03/hott-online-611-ga1a258c.pdf) which I won't try to describe! :)

 Resources
 ---------